We live in a world with an abundance of choices, a plethora of brands, and a million and one ways to get things done. We’re all hungry for advice.

 There’s still no substitute for first-hand experience

 We’ve always turned to other people to help us make decisions.
 And now more than ever, we tap into the expertise of others by searching online for product reviews and ratings, photos, and blogs.
-Others’ first-hand experiences help guide our product choices.
+Nearly half of Canadian smartphone users search on their smartphones for information about things they wouldn’t even ask their best friends.3 Other people’s first-hand experiences help guide our product choices.
 We want to hear what others think and see their experiences—the good and the bad.

 Searches for product reviews have been gaining traction for years.
-Still, in the past two years, mobile searches for “product reviews” have grown over 35%.5 Not only that, but people are increasingly turning to mobile video to watch reviews.
-In the past two years, videos with the word “review” in the title had more than 50,000 years worth of watch time on mobile alone.6
+In the past two years, mobile searches for reviews have grown over 120%.2 Not only that, but people are increasingly turning to mobile video to watch reviews.
+In the past two years, searches for reviews on YouTube have increased by more than 85%.2

 And back to those toothbrushes.
-Are people seeking reviews even for that basic item?
+Are people seeking reviews even for this basic item?
 Absolutely.
-Mobile searches for “toothbrush reviews” have more than doubled over the past two years.7
+In fact, just this year, people have used more than 25,000 different search terms for toothbrushes.4

 Make your brand an adviser